answerquest/answerquest.github.io/README.md

 [Simple location picker](leaflet-center-location-picker.html) like Ola/Uber where you move the map around and the marker is the map's center.

 [Draw](draw.html) : Draw shapes on a map, and then export your work in geojson shapefile format.

+[leaflet-painting](http://nikhilvj.co.in/files/leaflet-painting/leaflet-painting.html) : Using leaflet tech to make zoomable maps of large images.
+Can be used for curating, digital tours of art pieces or any image which is large in size but has intricate details.